M0nkeyC/learngit/readme.txt

 git is a free software
 git is my favorite
-git is good
+git is very very good